wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-configuring-oracle-goldengate.md

 In addition, the tutorial assumes that you have already implemented the following prerequisites:

-- You’ve already reviewed the High Availability and Disaster Recovery Considerations section in the [Oracle Virtual Machine images - Miscellaneous Considerations](/documentation/articles/virtual-machines-miscellaneous-considerations-oracle-virtual-machine-images) topic.
+- You've already reviewed the High Availability and Disaster Recovery Considerations section in the [Oracle Virtual Machine images - Miscellaneous Considerations](/documentation/articles/virtual-machines-miscellaneous-considerations-oracle-virtual-machine-images) topic.
 Note that Azure supports standalone Oracle Database instances but not Oracle Real Application Clusters (Oracle RAC) currently.

-- You’ve downloaded the Oracle GoldenGate software from the [Oracle Downloads](http://www.oracle.com/us/downloads/index.html) web site.
-You’ve selected the Product Pack Oracle Fusion Middleware – Data Integration.
-Then, you’ve selected Oracle GoldenGate on Oracle v11.2.1 Media Pack for Microsoft Windows x64 (64-bit) for an Oracle 11g database.
+- You've downloaded the Oracle GoldenGate software from the [Oracle Downloads](http://www.oracle.com/us/downloads/index.html) web site.
+You've selected the Product Pack Oracle Fusion Middleware - Data Integration.
+Then, you've selected Oracle GoldenGate on Oracle v11.2.1 Media Pack for Microsoft Windows x64 (64-bit) for an Oracle 11g database.
 Next, download Oracle GoldenGate V11.2.1.0.3 for Oracle 11g 64bit on Windows 2008 (64bit).

 - You have created two Virtual Machines (VMs) in Azure using the platform provided Oracle Enterprise Edition image on Windows Server.
 For information, see [Creating an Oracle Database 12c Virtual Machine in Azure](#z3dc8d3c097cf414e9048f7a89c026f80) and [Azure Virtual Machines](/documentation/services/virtual-machines/).
 Make sure that the Virtual Machines are in the [same cloud service](/documentation/articles/virtual-machines-load-balance) and in the same [Virtual Network](/documentation/services/networking/) to ensure they can access each other over the persistent private IP address.

-- You’ve set the Virtual Machine names as “MachineGG1” for Site A and “MachineGG2” for Site B at the Azure Management Portal.
+- You've set the Virtual Machine names as "MachineGG1" for Site A and "MachineGG2" for Site B at the Azure Management Portal.

-- You’ve created test databases “TestGG1” on Site A and “TestGG2” on Site B.
+- You've created test databases "TestGG1" on Site A and "TestGG2" on Site B.

 - You log on to your Windows server as a member of the Administrators group or a member of the **ORA_DBA** group.